Where to enjoy a meal before your show in the city

 Where: 53 Bull St, Cooks Hill

 Rooftop at QT is definitely a treat prior to an evening of theatre.
-Its Japanese-inspired drinks menu is extensive and luxurious which, when accompanied by its snack offering, makes for a very enjoyable evening overlooking Newcastle Harbour.
+Its drinks menu is extensive and luxurious which, when accompanied by its snack offering, makes for a very enjoyable evening overlooking Newcastle Harbour.

 Where: 185 Hunter St, Newcastle